Kaszanas/SC2DatasetPreparator/src/sc2_replaypack_processor/README.md

 # SC2 Replaypack Processor

+Utility script that leverages the [SC2InfoExtractorGo](https://github.com/Kaszanas/SC2InfoExtractorGo) and runs the program within multiple processes to parallelize the StarCraft 2 replay processing.

 # CLI Usage

 Please keep in mind that the ```src/sc2_replaypack_processor.py```  contains default flag values and can be customized with the following command line flags: